staceywhitmore-inl/TuringMachineModule/README.md

 [Here is an example of an all-hardware based Turing Machine module made by Music Thing Modular](https://www.thonk.co.uk/shop/turingmkii/)

-This started out as an adaptation of the LightRider sketch in Jeremy Blum's "Exploring Arduino" and then I thought to myself, "I could make musical sequence with this.."
+This started out as an adaptation of the LightRider sketch in Jeremy Blum's "Exploring Arduino" and then I thought to myself, "I could make a musical sequencer with this.."
 It turns out somebody alread has.
-What I've built here is know by modular synthesizer enthusiasts as a Turing Machine Module.
+What I've built here is know by modular synthesists as a Turing Machine Module.
 A better explanation of what they do and how they work can be found here: https://www.thonk.co.uk/shop/turingmkii/